wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 		 1 file changed, 1 insertion(+)
 		 create mode 100644 index.html

+## <a id="Step4"></a>Enable the web site repository

+Perform the following steps to enable a Git repository for your web site.

+1. Log in to the [Azure Management Portal].

 <!-- deleted by customization
-## <a id="Step4"></a>Enable the web app repository

-Perform the following steps to enable a Git repository for your web app.

-1. Log in to the [Azure preview portal].

-2. In your web app's blade, scroll down to the **Deployment** section and click **Set up continous deployment**.
+2. In your web site's blade, click **Settings > Continuous deployment**.
 Click **Choose Source**, then click **Local Git Repository**, and then click **OK**.

 	![Local Git Repository](./media/publishing-with-git/azure1-local-git.png)

 4. If this is your first time setting up a repository in Azure, you need to create login credentials for it.
 You will use them to log into the Azure repository and push changes from your local Git repository.
-From your web app's blade, click **Settings > Deployment credentials**, then configure your deployment username and password.
+From your web site's blade, click **Settings > Deployment credentials**, then configure your deployment username and password.
 When you're done, click **OK**.

 	![](./media/publishing-with-git/azure2-credentials.png)

-## <a id="Step5"></a>Deploy your project
 -->
 <!-- keep by customization: begin -->
-## <a id="Step4"></a>Step 4: Enable the website repository

-Perform the following steps to enable a Git repository for your website by using the Azure Management Portal:

-1. Login to the [Azure Management Portal].

 2. Click the NEW button to create a new website for which you will enable a repository.

 2. Wait until the website creation process is finished in the **Websites** view, and then select the website.